MCreator/MCreator/plugins/mcreator-localization/help/default/beitem/enchantment_slot.md

 This determines which enchantments this item can receive.

-Keep `none` to have the regular item behavior.
+For example, selecting `Armor Torso` would allow the item to receive the `Thorns` enchantment.